 Previously the President delivered the wrong speech at the opening of Parliament on September 15 2015.
 On that occasion the President spoke for a full 25 minutes, giving his previously-delivered State of the Nation speech.
 He appeared oblivious to the error, despite the fact that he'd given the same speech the previous month.

 Other Presidential speeches in recent years have been notable for the yawning audiences.
 Perhaps the nonogenarian President has hit on a new ploy to keep his audiences energised and on their toes.
 Read the wrong speech or lose a speech…and see if anyone notices.
 Fortunately on this occasion the Vice President saved the day.

 You can find out more about public speaking techniques that might include tips for giving the right speech on the right occasion.
-You can join one of our regular public courses.
-Or, if you prefer, we can run a corporate training event just for your team.
+You can always enroll on an online public speaking course, or if you prefer, we can run a corporate training event just for your team.
 Off-site or on-site, it's your choice.